 The information in this article applies to:

-When I open one of my Chief Architect files, I get the following warning message:
+When I open one of my Chief Architect files, I receive the following message:

 "The plan file you are attempting to open appears to be corrupted.
-Recovery has been attempted.
-There may be missing data.
 You should revert to a backup copy of this plan."

 What should I do?

 There are several reasons why file corruption may occur.
 The most common cause, however, is actively working on plan files in an unsupported fashion; such as over a network, off of a removable USB flash or thumb drive, or off of a removable hard drive.

 Other things that could cause a file to become corrupted include:

 It's possible that you may be able to open a file that has been corrupted; however, even if you are able to, it's likely that the file will have missing information and may become further corrupted in the future.
 Just as the warning message suggests, you should no longer try to use the affected file and instead resume work on a backup copy.

 It is extremely important to regularly back up all of the important or valuable files on your computer, if for no other reason, because every computer's hard drive will eventually fail.
 If you do not have a regular back up routine you should implement one as soon as possible.